Madan Mohan (composer): 1960s-1970s: Established composer and debut as a lyricist

-A film scored by Madan was Chetan Anand's Haqeeqat (1964), starring Balraj Sahni and Dharmendra and based on the Sino-Indian War of 1962.
-In it, he used Rafi, who sang numbers like Kar chale hum fida, Main Yeh Soch Kar.
-Lata was used for the song Zara Si Aahat Hoti Hai and the unscreened " Khelo na mere dilse".
-And the same film saw Rafi, Talat, Manna Dey, and Bhupendra singing Hoke Majboor Mujhe Usne Bhulaya Hoga.
+Madan also composed the score for Chetan Anand's Haqeeqat (1964), a film based on the Sino-Indian War of 1962, starring Balraj Sahni and Dharmendra.
+He collaborated with Rafi, who sang numbers like "Kar Chale Hum Fida" and "Main Yeh Soch Kar Uske Dar Se Utha.”
+Mangeshkar was roped in for the song "Zara Si Aahat Hoti Hai" and the unreleased "Khelo Na Mere Dilse".
+The film also saw Rafi, Talat, Manna Dey, and Bhupendra singing "Hoke Majboor Mujhe Usne Bhulaya Hoga".
 Bhupendra appeared on the screen as well for the first time, much before he established himself as a playback singer.
-This song is also the only song in which four top-rated male playback singers have put voices together in a song.
+This song is also the only song in which four male playback singers contributed their voices together in a song.
 In 1966, he again paired with Lata Mangeshkar for Mera Saaya.